muldjord/boris/README.md

 ## Release notes

+#### Version 1.7.2 (20th January 2016):
+* Moved AI back into Boris class, it was too ugly the other way
+* All stats are now handled inside Stats class

 #### Version 1.7.1 (18th January 2016):
 * Boris walks a bit more than before
 * Moved AI behaviour to own function